Plasma cutting: Tube and section plasma cutting

 Used in the processing of tube, pipe or any form of long section.
 The plasma cutting head usually remains stationary whilst the workpiece is fed through, and rotated around its longitudinal axis.
 There are some configurations where, as with 3-dimensional plasma cutting, the cutting head can tilt and rotate.
 This allows angled cuts to be made through the thickness of the tube or section, commonly taken advantage of in the fabrication of process pipework where cut pipe can be provided with a weld preparation in place of a straight edge.

+Electrode wear

+The electrode inside the torch (which serves as the cathode) wears out during the cutting process.
+This degradation is caused by the extreme conditions near its surface, as well as the emission of electrons that sustain the arc current, both of which damage its structural integrity.

+To increase their lifespan, plasma cutting electrodes are typically composed of two metals: a copper shell and a hafnium insert.
+Hafnium is a refractory material that helps reduce, but does not prevent, erosion.

+As a result, electrodes are considered consumable components of plasma cutting torches.
+After a certain amount of use, they become too damaged and are instantly destroyed.
+A destroyed electrode can no longer initiate or maintain a cutting arc and must therefore be replaced.

+The lifespan of an electrode is not entirely predictable.
+One study suggests that this variability may be related to the dimensions of the hafnium insert.

+Cut quality

+Plasma cutting produces kerfs, but these are not perfectly shaped.
+Ideally, a plasma cut would result in a perfectly linear and extremely narrow kerf.

+In practice, however, plasma-cut kerfs are wider at the top surface of the metal sheet than at the bottom.

+Additionally, the left and right edges of the cut (relative to the cutting direction) are often asymmetrical.
+The origin of these asymmetries remains unclear.

+Several cutting parameters — including cutting speed, arc current intensity, standoff distance between torch and workpiece, and gas injection pressures — significantly influence the quality of the cut.

 New technology

 In the past decade plasma torch manufacturers have engineered new models with a smaller nozzle and a thinner plasma arc.
 This allows near-laser precision on plasma cut edges.
 Several manufacturers have combined precision CNC control with these torches to allow fabricators to produce parts that require little or no finishing.

 Costs

 Plasma torches were once quite expensive.
 For this reason they were usually only found in professional welding shops and very well-stocked private garages and shops.
 However, modern plasma torches are becoming cheaper, and now are within the price range of many hobbyists, less than $300.
 Older units may be very heavy, but still portable, while some newer ones with inverter technology weigh only a little, yet equal or exceed the capacities of older ones.